 11. Target date funds

-I don’t use target date funds though I advise nearly all my clients to do so.
+I don’t use target date funds though I advise many clients to do so.
 I’m a proponent of them because they’re simple (see #1), low-cost, easy to understand, and importantly, can be on auto-pilot with essentially no intervention required.

-I don’t recommend this to most clients because it’s complicated, requires hands-on intervention, and leaves many temptations to make adjustments when it would have been better to have done nothing.
+I don’t recommend this to most clients because it’s more complicated, requires hands-on intervention, and leaves temptations to make adjustments when it would have been better to have done nothing.
 The savings are small and not worth the ongoing effort for most people.
-For clients that are sophisticated and hands-on do-it-yourselfers, I do suggest this approach.
+For clients that are sophisticated and hands-on do-it-yourself’ers, I do suggest index funds.

 Like many people, I’m tempted by the occasional investment opportunity that sounds great (but likely to turn out badly).
 When I do this, I limit my stupidity to less than 5% of my net worth.

-I encourage this same 5% rule with clients — try almost anything but make sure it’s a cheap lesson.
+I encourage this same 1 to 5% rule with clients — try almost anything but make sure it’s a cheap lesson.

 13. Roth IRA conversions